Vivekanand-R/AI-Product-Framework/AI Valuation Models/README.md

 **Hardware/Consumer Electronics:** Success often depends on balancing innovation speed with cost efficiency and the large-scale production demands on electronics.
 This Complex product cycles, irreversible design choices, intricate supply chain management, and a strong focus on reliability and manufacturability.

 **Finance/Fintech:** User-centric digital cloud products with complex financial mechanics. **Strong focus on UX, data security, compliance**, and integrating emerging tech like AI or emerging technologies or or blockchain, usually work with more agile, digital-first products, but face equally complex challenges.
-Building digital-first, user-friendly products that push boundaries with AI, blockchain, and open APIs, while still respecting financial complexity and regulation.
+By building its digital-first, user-friendly products that push boundaries with AI, blockchain, and open APIs, while still respecting financial complexity and regulation.

 **Healthcare / MedTech:** **Compliance-driven, patient safety paramount**.
 Product lifecycle often long, with clinical trials, regulatory approvals (FDA, etc.), and stakeholder management across medical experts.